LyuboslavVoynov/Techdegree-Project-7/README.md

 # Node Twitter Client
+*typo in my commit message should be commited rather than ommited

 This is a Twitter clone/client, built to practice using Node, Express, promises, asynchronous programming and Javascript in general.